 The authors are committed to making this work reproducible.
-Our code is will be opensourced and available on Github.
-An anonymized version of our code base can be found at https://anonymous.4open.science/r/videowebarena-236E/README.md.
-Our videos will also be made available through Google Drive and YouTube.
+Our code is open-sourced and available at https://github.com/ljang0/videowebarena.
+Our videos are also available through Google Drive and Youtube.
 Our data details are provided in Section 3 and our models and prompts are specified in Section 4.